On fields of totally $S$-adic numbers: Abstract

 \section{Abstract}

-Given a finite set $S$ of places of a number field, we prove that the field of totally $S$-adic algebraic numbers is not Hilbertian.
+Given a finite set $\euS$ of places of a number field, we prove that the field of totally $\euS$-adic algebraic numbers is not Hilbertian.

-The field of totally real algebraic numbers $\mathbb{Q}_{\rm tr}$, the field of totally $p$-adic algebraic numbers $\mathbb{Q}_{{\rm tot},p}$, and, more generally, fields of totally $S$-adic algebraic numbers $\mathbb{Q}_{{\rm tot},S}$, where $S$ is a finite set of places of $\mathbb{Q}$, play an important role in number theory and Galois theory, see for example \cite{FHV94, Pop, Taylor, HJPe}.
+The field of totally real algebraic numbers $\mathbb{Q}^{\rm tr}$, the field of totally $p$-adic algebraic numbers $\mathbb{Q}^{{\rm t}p}$, and, more generally, fields of totally $\euS$-adic algebraic numbers $\mathbb{Q}^\euS$, where $\euS$ is a finite set of places of $\mathbb{Q}$, play an important role in number theory and Galois theory, see for example \cite{FHV94, Pop, Taylor, HJPe}.
 The objective of this note is to show that none of these fields is Hilbertian (see \cite[Chapter 12]{FriedJarden} for the definition of a Hilbertian field).

-Although it is immediate that $\mathbb{Q}_{\rm tr}$ is not Hilbertian, it seems to be unknown whether the same holds for $\mathbb{Q}_{{\rm tot},p}$.
-For example, every finite group that occurs as a Galois group over $\mathbb{Q}_{\rm tr}$ is generated by involutions (in fact, the converse also holds, see \cite{FHV93}) although over a Hilbertian field all finite abelian groups (for example) occur.
-In contrast, over $\mathbb{Q}_{{\rm tot},p}$ every finite group occurs, see \cite{Efrat}.
-In fact, although (except in the case of $\mathbb{Q}_{\rm tr}$) it was not clear whether these fields are actually Hilbertian, certain weak forms of Hilbertianity were proven and used, both explicitly and implicitly, for example in \cite{FHV93, HJPd}.
+Although it is immediate that $\mathbb{Q}^{\rm tr}$ is not Hilbertian, it is less clear whether the same holds for $\mathbb{Q}^{{\rm t}p}$.
+For example, every finite group that occurs as a Galois group over $\mathbb{Q}^{\rm tr}$ is generated by involutions (in fact, the converse also holds, see \cite{FHV93}) although over a Hilbertian field all finite abelian groups (for example) occur.
+In contrast, over $\mathbb{Q}^{{\rm t}p}$ every finite group occurs, see \cite{Efrat}.
+In fact, although (except in the case of $\mathbb{Q}^{\rm tr}$) it was not clear whether these fields are actually Hilbertian, certain weak forms of Hilbertianity were proven and used, both explicitly and implicitly, for example in \cite{FHV93, HJPd}.
 Also, any proper finite extension of any of these fields is actually Hilbertian, see \cite[Theorem 13.9.1]{FriedJarden}.

-We give a short elementary proof of the following general result.
+The non-Hilbertianity of $\mathbb{Q}^{{\rm t}p}$ was implicitly stated and proven in \cite[Examples 5.2]{DebesHaran} but this result seems to have escaped the notice of the community and was forgotten.
+We give a short elementary proof (which is closely related to the proof in \cite{DebesHaran}) of the following more general result.

-\begin{Theorem} For any finite set $S$ of real archimedean or ultrametric discrete absolute values on a field $K$, the maximal extension $\KS$ of $K$ in which every element of $S$ totally splits is not Hilbertian. \end{Theorem}
+\begin{Theorem} For any finite set $\euS$ of real archimedean or ultrametric discrete absolute values on a field $K$, the maximal extension $\KS$ of $K$ in which every element of $\euS$ totally splits is not Hilbertian. \end{Theorem}

-Note that $\KS$ is the intersection of all Henselizations and real closures of $K$ with respect to elements of $S$.
-We would like to stress that $S$ does not necessarily consist of {\em local} primes in the sense of \cite{HJPe}.
+Note that $\KS$ is the intersection of all Henselizations and real closures of $K$ with respect to elements of $\euS$.
+We would like to stress that $\euS$ does not necessarily consist of {\em local} primes in the sense of \cite{HJPe}.